xpack/xpack-build-box/README.md

 # XBB (xPack Build Box)

+The xPack Build Box is an elaborated build environment focused on obtaining repeatable and consistent results while building applications on GNU/Linux and macOS.

+It does so by compiling from sources, in a separate folder, all tools required for the package builds.

+By strictly controlling the versions of the compiled sources, it is possible to create build environments that use about the same tools on both GNU/Linux and macOS, helping to obtain consistent results.

+## Overview

 There are two types of builds:

-- local/native builds
-- distribution builds

-These tools were initially intended for the xPack binary distributions, but later were extended to support native builds for development purposes (see the `ubuntu` folder).

-## Overview
+- local/native builds, intended for development and running on the local machine (see the `ubuntu` folder)
+- distribution builds, intended for xPack binary distributions and running on most modern machines

 Generally, xPack binaries are available for the following platforms:

-- Windows 32-bits
+- Windows 32-bit
-- Windows 64-bits
+- Windows 64-bit
-- GNU/Linux 32-bits
+- GNU/Linux 32-bit
-- GNU/Linux 64-bits
+- GNU/Linux 64-bit
-- macOS (Intel, 64-bits)
+- macOS (Intel, 64-bit)

-For a repetitive and controllable build process, the Windows and GNU/Linux binaries are built using two Docker images (32/64-bits).
+For a repetitive and controllable build process, the Windows and GNU/Linux binaries are built using two Docker images (32/64-bit).

 - ilegeul/centos:6-xbb-v1
 - ilegeul/centos32:6-xbb-v1